Skip to Main Content

 c.
 Faculty and teaching academic staff office (8 credits to full-time, private office).

 d.
-Academic staff office (1-7 credits, bull pen arrangement).
+Academic staff office (1-7 credits, shared arrangement).

 e.
 University support staff office.